abhijithasok/Report-management-automation-using-VBA-R-Python/README.md

       forms of quantity

    The R script generates a workbook of 2 tabs - one containing the list of items purchased on the previous day with an average past
    price higher then the past 1 year average(now, error-free) and the second, the list of items in the same context whose price is lower    than the past one year average.

-   The R script also generates time-based line plots for each of the items in these tabs of the workbook.
+The R script also generates time-based line plots for each of the items in these tabs of the
+   workbook.
 4. Python script that takes in the original raw data downloaded from the e-mail by the VB Script, as well as the folders that contain the figures generated through the R script and compresses both, saving them into the same folders.
 5. R script that creates an e-mail Outlook object and sends an e-mail to specified recipients with the compressed original data,
    compressed figures(plots) as well as the Increase/Decrease workbook as attachments.

+These 5 scripts/codes, are scheduled one after the other on Windows Task Scheduler for around 11 a.m. everyday, to keep the flow fully automated.